GingerDev0/HW-Auto-Hacking-Software-Installation-Script/README.md

 - The script skips IPs with insufficient cracker strength or disk space errors, adding them to the skipped list.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the script header for details.

 ## Contributing
 Suggestions and improvements are welcome!
 Feel free to open issues or submit pull requests on GitHub.